Our ‘living’ systems are composed of carbon residue, microorganisms,

 Or for those of you not reading the

 newspaper, we compost over 500 pounds of newspapers per week

 Growing Power also collects:

-That's over ten million pounds of waste not going into Wisconsin’s and Illinois’ landfills annually.
+That's a lot of waste not going into landfills every year.